 We Shall Remember

-Today in Canada is Remembrance Day where the citizens of Canada thank the Veteran’s of all wars for their sacrifice and thank them for what they have done for all Canadians and for many others world wide.
+Today in Canada is Remembrance Day, where the citizens of Canada thank the Veterans of all wars for their sacrifice and thank them for what they have done for all Canadians and many others worldwide.

-As a teenager I wanted to be a fighter pilot and I was sure I was going to be able to cut it, but two things derailed that plan, one was my eyesight which went just bad enough to disqualify me from being allowed into the elite fighter pilot program.
+As a teenager, I wanted to be a fighter pilot, and I was sure I would be able to cut it, but two things derailed that plan.
+One was my eyesight, which went bad enough to disqualify me from being allowed into the elite fighter pilot program.
 I still went in to talk to a recruiter at my High School, and he was a very nice man who pointed out that I had one other point against me, I am 6’4″ tall, and that is too tall to fit in the jets, due to how the ejection seats work.
 Had I not had those two issues, I am pretty sure I would have tried to be a fighter pilot.

 Lest We Forget